kislyuk/tweak/README.rst

 tweak: Application configuration engine
 =======================================
-Python helper class to ingest and serialize app-specific configuration
+Tweak is a Python helper class to ingest and serialize app-specific configuration.

-Provides a self-contained (no dependencies outside the standard library), Python 2 and 3 compatible configuration manager.
-Automatically saves and restores your application's configuration in your user home directory.
-Uses JSON or (optionally) YAML for serialization.
-Supports dict-like methods and access semantics.
+Tweak provides a self-contained (no dependencies outside the standard library), Python 2 and 3 compatible configuration manager.
+It automatically saves and restores your application's configuration in your user home directory.
+It uses JSON or (optionally) YAML for serialization.
+It supports dict-like methods and access semantics, hierarchical configuration sources, and array merge operators for layering configuration options (see below).

 Installation
 ------------